MohitSutharOfficial/KrishiAi/frontend/README.md

-# 🌾 **Farm Setu (सेतु)**
+# 🌾 **KrishiAi**

-Farm Setu is a revolutionary platform designed to empower farmers by providing easy access to resources, tools, and a vibrant community.
+KrishiAi is a revolutionary platform designed to empower farmers by providing easy access to resources, tools, and a vibrant community.
 With this app, farmers can stay updated on the latest techniques, trade in a specialized marketplace, consult experts, and connect with fellow farmers.
 The goal?
 To make farming smarter, more profitable, and deeply connected.

 ---